Isthmus of Chignecto: Father Le Loutre's War

 In May 1750, Lawrence was unsuccessful in getting a base at Chignecto because Le Loutre burned the village of Beaubassin, preventing Lawrence from using its supplies to establish a fort.
 (According to the historian Frank Patterson, the Acadians at Cobequid also burned their homes as they retreated from the British to Tatamagouche, Nova Scotia in 1754.)
 Lawrence retreated, but he returned in September 1750.

 On September 3, Rous, Lawrence and Gorham led over 700 men to Chignecto, where Mi’kmaq and Acadians opposed their landing.
 They killed twenty British, who in turn killed several Mi’kmaq.
 Le Loutre's militia eventually withdrew, burning the rest of the Acadians' crops and houses as they went.
 Le Loutre and the Acadian militia leader Joseph Broussard resisted the British assault.
 The British troops defeated the resistance and began construction of Fort Lawrence near the site of the ruins of Beaubassin.
 The work on the fort proceeded rapidly and they completed the facility within weeks.
-To limit the British to peninsular Nova Scotia, the French also began to fortify the Chignecto and its approaches; they constructed Fort Beauséjour and two satellite forts: one at present-day Port Elgin, New Brunswick (Fort Gaspareaux) and the other at present-day Saint John, New Brunswick (Fort Menagoueche).
+To limit the British to peninsular Nova Scotia, the French also began to fortify the Chignecto and its approaches; they constructed Fort Beauséjour and two satellite forts: one at present-day Strait Shores, New Brunswick (Fort Gaspareaux) and the other at present-day Saint John, New Brunswick (Fort Menagoueche).

 During these months, 35 Mi'kmaq and Acadians ambushed Ranger Captain Francis Bartelo, killing him and six of his men while taking seven others captive.
 The Mi'kmaq conducted ritual torture of the captives throughout the night, which had a chilling effect on the New Englanders.